Questions about doing business in the U.S. and Ecuador.

 I am an Ecuadorian citizen interested in establishing a company in the United States.
 Where can I get information?

-Where can I find information on International Buyer Program Trade shows in the United States?
+Where can I find information on trade shows in the United States?

 How can I verify the legal status of a U.S. company?